richieBao/python-urbanPlanning/draft_richie bao/Parametric design literature review.md

 Utilizing computational modelling and simulation techniques, including CFD modelling and Grasshopper plug-ins, projects foregrounded the understanding of atmosphere as perceived space, experienced through ‘material energies’ that diversify the climatic experience to a multitude of ‘stimuli and information’27 the human body can respond to.[1-7]

+Take for example the dynamics of our current weather patterns globally.[1-9]

 ### 7. BIM（Building Information Model）建筑信息模型的参数化及平台转换数据接口；